karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 ## End creating Azure DevOps variable Group used for deploy IaC
 ##########################################################################################
 ```
- As I did with the powershell script, let me do another quick summary explaining what the terraform creates.
+ As I did with the powershell script, let me run another quick summary explaining what the terraform creates.

-The first resources you'll see in the Tf file are those 2:
+The first two resources you'll see in the Tf file are these ones:
 ```yaml
 ## Create resource group.
 Already exists created by azure-bootstrap-terraform-init.sh
 resource "azurerm_resource_group" "tf_state_rg" {